 • [Translate to English:]

 With about 180 staff members, the Austrian Archaeological Institute of the Austrian Academy of Sciences is Austria's largest research institution in the field of archaeology and ancient studies.
-The core task of its three departments is the study of human history from the Quaternary period to modern times, taking into account material archaeological sources and the written tradition.
+Its core task is the study of human history from the Quaternary period to modern times, taking into account material archaeological sources and the written tradition.

 MISSION

 • With about 180 staff members, the Austrian Archaeological Institute of the Austrian Academy of Sciences is Austria's largest research institution in the field of archaeology and ancient studies.
-The core task of its three departments is the study of human history from the Quaternary period to modern times, taking into account material archaeological sources and the written tradition.
+Its core task is the study of human history from the Quaternary period to modern times, taking into account material archaeological sources and the written tradition.

 MISSION

 With about 180 staff members, the Austrian Archaeological Institute of the Austrian Academy of Sciences is Austria's largest research institution in the field of archaeology and ancient studies.
-The core task of its three departments is the study of human history from the Quaternary period to modern times, taking into account material archaeological sources and the written tradition.
+Its core task is the study of human history from the Quaternary period to modern times, taking into account material archaeological sources and the written tradition.

 MISSION